jomalley2112/controller_scaffolding/README.md

 * Adds a resources line for the model specified. *This may be an issue if the routes file already contains  entries for the resource*

 #### Extended index navigation (optional) ####
-* Generates an index view file for the model specified containing columns with headers for all  fields not generated automatically by rails (Everything but id, created_at and updated_at).
+* Generates an index view file for the model specified containing columns with headers for all fields except id, created_at and updated_at.
 Certain  keywords are given priority when found in the field names which makes them show up before others in the views (eg. name, email)
 * Generates pagination functionality for the index page.
 Default items per page can be set by editing the `@per_page` variable in `app/controllers/concerns/ext_index_nav.rb`
 * Adds some styling to the index page